yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Validate that payroll record exists in the system using `discover_payroll_entities`
-2. Validate that creator exists in the user system using `discover_user_entities`
+2. Validate that creator exists in the user system using `discover_user_employee_entities`
 3. Create deduction with required information using `manage_payroll_deduction`
 4. Create an audit entry for deduction creation using `manage_audit_logs`